-- Any new local government infrastructure that is built for Anmore South becomes a municipal responsibility.
-This is reflected in the current budget by estimating the "average annual lifecycle cost" of each new capital asset, which includes the estimated replacement cost and anticipated maintenance or refurbishment costs, divided by the expected useful life of the asset. - The annual lifecycle costs for Village-owned assets were calculated, which include roads, pathways and trails, water and storm sewer infrastructure that is proposed for Anmore South.
+Any new local government infrastructure that is built for Anmore South creates a municipal responsibility for maintaining and eventually replacing the asset.
+This is reflected in the current budget by estimating the "average annual lifecycle cost" of each new capital asset, which includes the estimated replacement cost of the asset, plus any significant maintenance or refurbishment costs that are anticipated over and above regular operating and maintenance costs, all divided by the expected useful life of the asset.